Azure-Developer-Support/CodeRepository/README.md

 # Azure Developer Support - Code Repository

-> This Code Repository is maintained by the `Azure Developer Support team`.
-The support engineers from Azure PAAS Developer team will be pushing the code samples and sample scripts to this repository.
-This repository is meant to `EMPOWER and ENABLE` our community audience by sharing our knowledge and also collaborate with them and take contributions to this open source platform.

-> This repository contains the sample code for How-To scenarios, proof of concepts and powershell scripts for the below technologies:
+> This is a Open Source Platform meant to `EMPOWER and ENABLE` our developer community audience by sharing their knowledge.
+The engineers from Azure PaaS Developer team will be publishing the code samples and sample scripts to this repository.
+This repository primarily contains the sample code for How-To scenarios, proof of concepts and PowerShell scripts for the below technologies:

 * azure-api-management
 * azure-cloud-services
 * azure-policy